-Political Science at Ship
+Why Study Political Science

 The political science major is designed to provide a systemic understanding of the functions and structures of different levels of government, their constitutional and philosophical foundations, and the dynamics of the political process.
 Our program prepares you for a

 both academia and public policy.
 Undergraduate classes are taught by subject matter experts in public sector labor law, 20th century political ideology, policy analysis, and a range of other topics representing the full spectrum of academic political science.

 With a low student to instructor ratio, students in the undergraduate political science program at Shippensburg University have the ability to learn from their professors directly.
 Collaboration between students is also encouraged with small class sizes.

 Internships are strongly encouraged.
 Our students have worked in the offices of members of the US Congress and the Pennsylvania General Assembly.
 If you are interested in campaigns there are opportunities to work with candidates nearly every election cycle.
 Internships with national,